CheckoutCrypto/checkoutcrypto-wordpress/README.md

 4. activate checkoutcrypt payment module in wp-e-commerce plugin.
 Go to Settings->Store->checkoutCrypto -> API.

 5. Copy and paste your API key from your CheckoutCrypto.com Account, into your CheckoutCrypto Payment Module in step 4.

+6. Press "refresh coins" if you add a new coin, in order to cache the rate, coin, image.

 Support